Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 The sydneytrains [GTFS timetable - for realtime](https://opendata.transport.nsw.gov.au/dataset/public-transport-timetables-realtime) contains timetable data for all Sydney Trains and NSW TrainLink services, however NSW TrainLink diesel services are often better represented in the nswtrains timetable.

 ### GTFS-R
 There are two sydneytrains GTFS-R `vehiclepos` feeds.
 TfNSW recommends use of the v2 feed.
-The only data exclusive to v1 is [F and W freight trains](#f-and-w-sets), whereas v2 has coverage of more area, train type/length updates, and live occupancy(Waratah only).
+There's currently no data exclusive to v1 ([though there has been previously](#f-and-w-sets)), whereas v2 has coverage of more area, train type/length updates, and live occupancy(Waratah only).

 - [v1](https://opendata.transport.nsw.gov.au/dataset/public-transport-realtime-vehicle-positions): Covers all ATRICS territory, plus the `NIF` region.